FHA-FB5/punkteanzahl/README.md

 Application to display the score overview between two teams as a web gui. \
 Used in the introduction seminar for the freshmen students.

+## My additiions
+- Better Frontend for the admin Panel.
+- Special Effects like confetti and sounds.
+- Possibility to enable and disable the special effects.
+- Persistent storage on server side for less data loss on website reload.

 ## Usage
 - Open the `/` endpoint to view the current score.
   - If no values are set or if the page is reloaded the values **Team A** with **0** points and **Team B** with **0** points will be shown.